SC authorities search for armed, dangerous suspect, tell residents 'lock your doors'

 The sheriffs continue to investigate "numerous" other serious criminal activity tied to Terry, according to a statement posted to the sheriff’s office Twitter account.

-Terry is described as a Black male, 5-foot-7, with black clothes and no shoes.
+Terry is described as a Black male, 5-foot-7.
+An update posted Thursday describes Terry as wearing a blue button-up Burns Auto shirt with the name David on it, black pants and brown or camouflage Crocs.

 Residents were asked to lock their doors and report any suspicious activity.

 Terry has been sighted throughout the state, seemingly heading toward North Carolina.